PapiLer/Reforestation/README.md

-## I gave all my dead batteries away today, free of charge.
+## When do doctors get angry?
+When they run out of patients.